 - inability to bear weight on legs and stand up by about 1 year old

-Falling outside the normal range isn’t always cause for concern, but if your child is unable to perform tasks within the expected time frame, speak to your doctor.
+Falling outside the normal range isn’t always cause for concern, but it’s worth getting your child evaluated.

 Speech and language delay aren’t the same.
 Speaking requires the muscle coordination of the vocal tract, tongue, lips, and jaw to make sounds.